 Health club owners will want to provide treadmills that will keep their clients happy.
 They may want to invest in a variety of treadmills and treadmill consoles to give their clients variety.

-Desk workers who have an office with enough space for a desk treadmill may want to consider this option as a way to burn calories at work and stay on their feet instead of sitting at their desk all day.
-Some offices have desk treadmills that anyone can use throughout the day, making this a cost efficient way to improve employee morale and add an extra perk to the office.
+Desk workers who have an office with enough space for a desk treadmill may want to consider this option as a way to burn calories at work and stay on their feet instead of sitting at their desks all day.
+Some offices have desk treadmills that anyone can use throughout the day, making this a cost-efficient way to improve employee morale and add an extra perk to the office.

 Information in this guide is general in nature and is intended for informational purposes only; it is not legal, health, investment or tax advice.
 ConsumerAffairs.com makes no representation as to the accuracy of the information provided and assumes no liability for any damages or loss arising from its use.